Published on: 02/14/2022

 How do I avoid capital gains tax in Texas?

-Avoiding capital gains taxes in Texas specifically isn’t hard to do considering the state doesn’t have any income tax and therefore doesn’t have any capital gains income tax.
+If you’re looking to avoid paying capital gains taxes in Texas, it won’t be too isn’t hard to do considering the state doesn’t have any income tax and therefore doesn’t have any capital gains income tax.
 However, we’re assuming that if you’re asking this question, you’d also like to know how to avoid them at the federal level too.
 While federal capital gains taxes are unavoidable, there are some tips that you can use to minimize your tax burden.

 1. Hold on to assets for longer than a year